cs-uob/COMS20012/docs/labs/Lab9.md

 #### Questions:

-Refering to ps manual by running `man ps`, answer the following questions:
+Refering to the ps manual, answer the following questions:

 - How can you get details of all the running processes?